Andrew Jackson Sowell: Legacy

 In 1841, on the first Alamo monument designed by William B. Nangle, Andrew Jackson Sowell was honored as a defender of the Alamo.
 Sowell had left San Antonio shortly before the fall of the Alamo, and at first it was believed that he had died there.
 In his later years, Sowell recalled that his name had once been inscribed among the martyrs, and he claimed to be the only man to live—and see his name among those who died at the Alamo.

-In 1957, the State of Texas erected a historical marker in the San Geronimo Cemetery in Seguin, Texas in his honor.